 - 8,500 developers

-Eglė is supporting Customer Data Platform product team by connecting product and marketing teams.
-She is bringing years of digital marketing experience, creating go-to-market strategies and supporting product positioning while analyzing the competitive market and creating content.
+Product Marketing Manager Egle Zuzeviciute is bringing years of digital marketing experience, creating go-to-market strategies and supporting product positioning while analyzing the competitive market and creating content marketing.